Island Peak Climbing

 Day 10- Gokyo to Thangnak (5330m)

-From Gokyo, you will first descend to Dragnag and then ascend to the foot of Cho-La Pass in Thangnak.
+From Gokyo, you will descend to Dragnag and ascend to the foot of Cho-La Pass in Thangnak.
 A picturesque view of Chola Peak (6089m) and Kangchung Peak (6063m) stays throughout the way.
 Overnight in a tented camp in Thangnak.

 Day 12: Thangnak- Cho-La Pass –Lobuche (4910m)